 On September 5, 1975, in Sacramento, California, a woman named Lynette “Squeaky” Fromme had also attempted to shoot Ford.
 Fromme, a drug-addled Charles Manson cult follower, and Moore, a mentally unstable former FBI informant and accountant who fell into fringe revolutionary politics, both targeted Ford as a symbol of their hatred for the political establishment.

 Moore served time in the same prison in West Virginia as Fromme.
 Fromme escaped the prison in 1979, but was caught and transferred to a higher-security facility.
 Moore escaped in 1989, but turned herself in two days later and, like Fromme, was transferred to a more secure penitentiary.
-Both women remain incarcerated today.
+On December 31, 2007, Moore was released on parole.

 Sipple received a written letter of thanks form Ford.
 Later, some critics claimed that the White House initially hesitated to publicly thank Sipple, a former Marine and Vietnam veteran, because he was gay.